rasmusfreund/bioinf-prog-course/book/chapters/04_dealing_with_values.md

 If the value left of `or` is considered *false* by Python, then Python stil needs to look at the right value to establish if at least one of them are considered true.
 In this case the expression reduces to the *right* value.
 I.e. `False or True` reduces to `True`.

-Use the same rationale to explain to yourself how the two last combinations in @sec:or_rules are evaluated.
+Again, the whole expression reduces to the last value that Python needs to consider to decide if the whole expression is true or flase.
+Use that same rationale to explain to yourself how the two last combinations in @sec:or_rules are evaluated.

 #### Exercise
 Remember what you learned in @sec:trueish_falseish about which values are considered true and which are considered false.
 Combine that with what you learned in @sec:and_rules and @sec:or_rules about what logical expressions reduce to and see if you can figure out what is printed below and why.
 Use the rule-of-thumb from @sec:logic_rule_of_thumb.
 Decide what you think before you write the code and try it out.